 Can you leave crickets in a bearded dragon cage overnight?

 No, you should not leave crickets in a bearded dragon cage overnight.
 Crickets are known to bite and can cause harm to your dragon.

-Therefore, once you’re baby beardies have finished eating, you should remove any uneaten crickets from their cage.
+Therefore, once your baby beardies have finished eating, you should remove any uneaten crickets from their cage.

 After reading this article, don’t you think it would be great if we could talk about what you just read and better retain the information?